openl2m/openl2m/docs/index.rst

 OpenL2M is written in Python 3 using the Django framework.
 Documentation is written in ReStructured Text format, which is rendered with the Sphinx documentation generator.

+OpenL2M renders best on a large or greater browser window (≥992px).
+OpenL2M does not render well on small-ish browser windows.

 Click here to :doc:`See What Is New <what_is_new>`!